 Students are to select at least twenty-four semester hours of area specific coursework from the approved area-specific courses listed further down in this document.
-Note that special topic area-specific courses may be approved from time to time; for the most current list, students are encouraged to view the term-specific courses posted at their International Studies Blackboard Organization site.
+Note that special topic area-specific courses may be approved from time to time; for the most current list, students are encouraged to view the term-specific courses posted at their International Studies Organization site.

 Concept and Theory Course Requirement

 Students are to select at least six semester hours of coursework from among the concept and theory courses listed further down in this document.
 Students should carefully select these courses in consultation with their academic advisor, to ensure that the courses meet any required prerequisites for the approved courses.